...But Seriously: Background

-In July 1987, Collins finished touring commitments with the band Genesis and resumed his solo career.
+In July 1987, Collins finished his touring commitments with Genesis and resumed his solo career.
 He had scored a series of hit singles with his previous solo album No Jacket Required (1985) and with Genesis on Invisible Touch (1986), and recognised this period as "severe danger of overkill" due to the high amount of radio airplay the songs had received.
 To combat this, Collins took a year out solely from music and accepted a lead role in Buster (1988), a romantic comedy film based on the Great Train Robbery.
 Collins recorded "Two Hearts" and "A Groovy Kind of Love" for the soundtrack, which led to his belief that people thought his songs had become "Very, very light.
 That wasn't where I was coming from."
 When he started work on his next solo album, Collins deliberately shifted styles by addressing more serious issues in his lyrics and songs with greater depth than the dance-oriented approach for No Jacket Required.
 Some bits of music originated as far back as 1978.
+Primarily, Collins wrote and demoed the songs at his Old Croft home onto a 12-track recorder with piano, drum machine & keyboards, then he did a guide vocal to improvise lyric and melody ideas.
+The lyrics for songs like "Another Day in Paradise" and "That's Just the Way It Is" were developed around these initial vocal ideas.